 Measure And Optimize Largest Contentful Paint (LCP)

-The Largest Contentful Paint metric measures how soon after navigation the main content of a website appears.
-Specifically, it marks the rendering milestone where the visitor can see the page element.
+The Largest Contentful Paint (LCP) metric is a web performance indicator that measures how quickly the main content of a website becomes visible to users.
+LCP marks the rendering milestone when visitors can see the largest page element.

 The LCP is one of the three Core Web Vitals Google uses as part of its search rankings, along with Cumulative Layout Shift and Interaction to Next Paint (from March 2024).